Canto-Network/docs/technical-reference/governance/governance-module.md

 ### Participants <a href="#participants" id="participants"></a>

 _Participants_ are users that have the right to vote on proposals.
-On Canto, participants are bonded $CANTO holders.
-Unbonded $CANTO holders and other users do not get the right to participate in governance.
+On Canto, participants are bonded CANTO holders.
+Unbonded CANTO holders and other users do not get the right to participate in governance.
 However, they can submit and deposit on proposals.

 Note that some _participants_ can be forbidden to vote on a proposal under a certain validator if:

-* The _participant_ bonded or unbonded $CANTO to said validator after the proposal entered voting period.
+* The _participant_ bonded or unbonded CANTO to said validator after the proposal entered voting period.
 * The _participant_ became a validator after the proposal entered voting period.

-This does not prevent _participants_ from voting with $CANTO bonded to other validators.
-For example, if a _participant_ bonds some $CANTO to Validator A before a proposal entered voting period, and bonds more $CANTO to Validator B after a proposal entered voting period, only the vote bonded to Validator B will be forbidden.
+This does not prevent _participants_ from voting with CANTO bonded to other validators.
+For example, if a _participant_ bonds some CANTO to Validator A before a proposal entered voting period, and bonds more CANTO to Validator B after a proposal entered voting period, only the vote bonded to Validator B will be forbidden.

 ### Voting period <a href="#voting-period" id="voting-period"></a>